-To explore in more depth the benefits of Shareholder Insurance we have constructed a scenario whereby the shareholder of a hypothetical design company, Cantilever Designs, has fallen critically ill.
-We will look into what might happen had they taken out Shareholder Protection and what might happen if they hadn’t.
+To explore in more depth the benefits of Shareholder Insurance, we have constructed a scenario below.
+Here, the shareholder of a hypothetical design company, Cantilever Designs, has fallen critically ill.

-At the end of the last tax year, the business was valued at £1.2 million with Thomas holding 60% of the equity, Emma owning 25% and Josh owning 15%.
+At the end of the last tax year, Cantilever’s accountants and advisers valued the business at £1.2 million.
+Thomas held 60% of the equity, Emma owned 25% and Josh owned 15%.

-Last month, at the age of 54, Thomas was diagnosed with pancreatic cancer and now needs to leave the company.
+Last month, at the age of 54, Thomas develops cancer and now needs to leave the company.

-Each shareholder also had a single-option agreement in place providing them the opportunity to review their situation if their circumstances changed due to ill health (and to sell their shares at a predetermined price, if they chose).
+Each shareholder also had a single-option agreement in place.
+This offers them the opportunity to review their situation if their circumstances changed due to ill health.

-Since then, the company has paid the premiums to provide life and Critical Illness term cover for the three shareholders so that in the event that one or more is unable to continue working, the remaining shareholders will have sufficient cash to purchase their former colleague’s shares as provided by their Shareholder Protection Insurance.
+Since then, the company has paid the premiums to provide life and Critical Illness term cover for the three shareholders.
+This means that, in the event that one or more is unable to continue working, the remaining shareholders will have sufficient cash to purchase their former colleague’s shares.

-In this case, the Shareholder Insurance policies were ‘equalised’ from the outset, meaning that the total premium cost was apportioned more fairly between Cantilever’s three shareholders.
+In this case, Cantilever’s adviser equalised premiums from the outset.
+Now the total premium cost is apportioned more fairly between Cantilever’s three shareholders.

 The principle behind premium equalisation is that each individual pays a ‘commercial’ amount relative to the benefit they’re likely to receive.
 Failure to equalise premiums risks a steep Inheritance Tax (IHT) bill.

-If HMRC judges an arrangement not to be commercial, those individuals paying more than their ‘fair share’ of the premiums will be seen as making ‘gifts’ (or potentially exempt transfers) and taxed appropriately.
+The risk is that HMRC judges an arrangement not to be commercial.
+If this happens, those individuals paying more than their ‘fair share’ of the premiums will be seen as making ‘gifts’ and taxed appropriately.

 Unintended IHT bills are more painful still in the event of a claim.
-They can jeopardise the effectiveness of the business trust and potentially leave too little in the pot to fund the intended share purchase.
+They can jeopardise the effectiveness of the business trust.
+Moreover, it may potentially leave too little in the pot to fund the intended share purchase.

-When Thomas is diagnosed with cancer, he decides to leave the business and exercises his single-option agreement.
-The company’s Shareholder Insurance plan pays out £720,000 to the business trust which then pays it out to Thomas.
+When Thomas receives his cancer diagnosis, he exercises his single-option agreement and leaves the business.
+The company’s Shareholder Insurance pays out £720,000 to the business trust.

 Thanks to the agreement, they can now purchase Thomas’ shares in Cantilever and continue running the business.

-With no Business Will and no Shareholder Insurance in place, the news that Thomas needs to leave the business hits Cantilever like an iceberg.
+With no Business Will or Shareholder Insurance, the news that Thomas needs to leave the business hits Cantilever hard.

-There’s an immediate and unmanageable increase in Emma and Josh’s workload and a great deal of time is spent reassuring clients that the company can continue.
-Unfortunately, the day-to-day running of Cantilever is seriously hindered because Thomas’ signature is still required on key contracts.
+There’s an immediate and unmanageable increase in Emma and Josh’s workload.
+Moreover, both Emma and Josh need to spend a great deal of time reassuring clients that the company can continue.

 As it stands, Thomas is seriously ill and unable to play a part in the business.
-Should he die, his shares in Cantilever will pass to his second wife, Victoria.
-Victoria previously worked in the fashion industry and has neither the capacity nor the desire to take on Thomas’ role in Cantilever.
+Should he die, his shares in Cantilever will pass to his wife, Victoria.
+Victoria works in the fashion industry and has neither the capacity nor the desire to take on Thomas’ role in Cantilever.

-Without Shareholder Insurance, the two minority shareholders struggle to find the necessary funds to purchase Victoria’s shares and find that banks are unwilling to lend over £700,000 to a company that already has significant debt and has just lost its largest shareholder.
+Without Shareholder Insurance, the two minority shareholders struggle to find the necessary funds to purchase Victoria’s shares.
+This is not least because banks are unwilling to lend more than £700,000 to a company that has just lost its majority shareholder.

-After a period of fire fighting at Cantilever, during which Thomas passes away and his shares are put up for sale, it becomes clear that no suitable investor can be found for the business while it’s in such a diminished capacity.
+After a period of fire fighting at Cantilever, Thomas passes away.
+Victoria puts his shares up for sale.
+However, it becomes clear that no suitable investor can be found for the business while it’s in such a diminished capacity.

 Emma and Josh are ultimately forced to tell their employees that they need to wind up Cantilever.
 While they’re free to form a new partnership, they have both incurred substantial financial and intellectual property losses at Cantilever and may not be able to continue on the same basis.